dominates the coastal forest margins

 Not Threatened

-One of the most common and easily recognised Coprosma species has spreading branches and leathery, dark green leaves up to 12 centimetres long with finely toothed margins.
-The small, insignificant flowers are followed by masses of showy orange-red berries that are sought after by native birds.
-It is a fast-growing pioneer shrub, often one of the first plants to appear in regenerating forest.
-The leaves are opposite, glossy on the upper surface, and paler underneath.
-The leaf margins are finely toothed, a feature that distinguishes karamū from other Coprosma species.
-The stems are stout and hairy when young, becoming smooth with age.
-The bark is dark grey and rough.
+Sunlight hits the forest edge.
+Coprosma robusta is one of most common and easily recognised Coprosma species.
+Spreading branches and leathery dark green leaves up to 12 centimetres long.
+Finely toothed margins.
+Small insignificant flowers followed by masses of showy orange-red berries.
+Sought after by native birds.
+Fast-growing pioneer shrub.
+Often one of first plants to appear in regenerating forest.
+Leaves are opposite glossy on upper surface and paler underneath.
+Leaf margins finely toothed.
+Feature that distinguishes karamū from other Coprosma species.
+Stems stout and hairy when young becoming smooth with age.
+Bark is dark grey and rough.
 Karamū flowers in spring.
-The flowers are small and greenish, not particularly showy, but they produce an abundance of nectar that attracts insects.
-The berries ripen in autumn and winter, turning bright orange-red.
-They are an important food source for kererū, tūī, and bellbirds, which eat the fruit and disperse the seeds.
-The species is widely used in restoration planting because it grows quickly, tolerates a range of conditions, and provides food for birds.
-It is also planted as a hedge or screen in gardens.
-Karamū can be pruned to maintain a desired shape and size.
-It is hardy and relatively disease-free.
-To find karamū is to find a common shrub of the forest edge.
-It is fast-growing, bird-friendly, and resilient, a pioneer that prepares the way for slower-growing trees.
-It is the shrub of the regenerating forest, the one that appears first and stays longest.
+Flowers small and greenish not particularly showy but produce abundance of nectar that attracts insects.
+Berries ripen in autumn and winter turning bright orange-red.
+Important food source for kererū tūī and bellbirds.
+Which eat fruit and disperse seeds.
+Species widely used in restoration planting because it grows quickly tolerates range of conditions and provides food for birds.
+Also planted as hedge or screen in gardens.
+Karamū can be pruned to maintain desired shape and size.
+Hardy and relatively disease-free.
+To find karamū is to find common shrub of forest edge.
+Fast-growing bird-friendly and resilient.
+Pioneer that prepares way for slower-growing trees.
+Shrub of regenerating forest.
+One that appears first and stays longest.
+It carries on regardless.